sa-lee/talk-isu-graphics/README.md

 * DR oriented workflows are complimented by the tour
 * Composing multiple views provides more insight
-* User interactions allow us to explore and check *tSNE* views
+* User interactions allow us to explore and check *t-SNE* views